- How it Works

-Essentially, an eyeglass prescription contains three distinct numerical values: sphere, cylinder and axis.
-There is a fourth, called the ‘ADD’ power which is for bifocal or progressive lenses, but I want to focus on the other three.
+Essentially, an eyeglass prescription contains three distinct numerical values: sphere, cylinder, and axis.
+There is a fourth, called the ‘ADD’ power which is for bifocal or progressive lenses.
+I will focus on the other three.

 The ‘SPHERE’ is the number that indicates whether you are nearsighted (myopia) or farsighted (hyperopia).
-Myopia and hyperopia are determined by the axial length of the eye — in plain terms, the measurement from the front of the eye to the back of the eye.
+The axial length of the eye determines myopia and hyperopia.
+In plain terms, the measurement from the front of the eye to the back of the eye.
 Myopia is written with a (-) sign in front of the power and hyperopia is written with a (+) sign in front of the power.

 The ‘AXIS’ is related to the cylinder curvature and shows the direction of where the eye is curved.

-Other factors, like how tired you are, the time of day, health conditions such as diabetes can all affect the prescription the doctor is giving you.
+How tired you are, the time of day, health conditions such as diabetes can all affect the prescription the doctor is giving you.
 Remember that in an eye exam, the doctor is asking you to respond to choices that are presented to you.
-If you are tired, can’t focus well or have fluctuations due to medical conditions, your responses may not be accurate.
+If you are tired, can’t focus well, or have fluctuations due to medical conditions, your responses may not be accurate.
 As eye doctors, we need the patient to help us determine the prescription; it is not just the doctor giving you the eyeglass numbers.